Finding large counterexamples by selectively exploring the Pachner graph: Key tools

-we conclude that $H_1(\mathcal{B})\simeq \mathbb{Z}^g$, and hence that $\mathcal{B}$ is interesting.
-Moreover, $\mathcal{M}$ is a handlebody if and only if $\mathcal{C}$ is a $3$-sphere and $\mathcal{B}$ is a handlebody.\footnote{ Here, it is crucial that $\mathcal{M}$ has exactly one boundary component, as this rules out the case where $\mathcal{M}$ is a connected sum of two handlebodies (otherwise, it would be possible for $\mathcal{M}'$ to be the disjoint union of these two handlebodies, even though $\mathcal{M}$ is not itself a handlebody).
-Later in the proof, we will see why it is necessary to make the stronger assumption that $\mathcal{M}$ is actually interesting.}
+we conclude that $H_1(\mathcal{B})\simeq \mathbb{Z}^g$ and $H_1(\mathcal{C})\simeq0$, and hence that claim~\ref{handlebody:closedOrInteresting} holds.
+Moreover, $\mathcal{M}$ is a handlebody if and only if $\mathcal{C}$ is a $3$-sphere and $\mathcal{B}$ is a handlebody, so claim~\ref{handlebody:sphereOrHandlebody} also holds.\footnote{ Here, it is crucial that $\mathcal{M}$ has exactly one boundary component, as this rules out the case where $\mathcal{M}$ is a connected sum of two handlebodies (otherwise, it would be possible for $\mathcal{M}'$ to be the disjoint union of these two handlebodies, even though $\mathcal{M}$ is not itself a handlebody).
+Later in the proof, we will see why it is necessary to make the stronger assumption that $\mathcal{M}$ is actually interesting.} \end{itemize} It remains to consider what happens if we cut along a properly embedded disc $D$; the argument for this remaining operation requires a little more effort than the other operations.